Kaula (Hinduism)

-Kaula, also known as Kula, /Kulamaarga/ ("the Kula path") and /Kaulaachaara/ ("the Kaula tradition"), is a Tantric tradition which is characterised by distinctive rituals and symbolism connected with the worship of Shakti and Shiva that is associated with cremation-ground or charnel ground asceticism, found in Shaktism and Shaivism.
-Different types of Kulacharam were practiced in Assam, Mithila, Kashmir, Bengal, Tripura and Kerala as its primary worships.
+Kaula, also known as Kula, /Kulamaarga/ ("the Kula path") and /Kaulaachaara/ ("the Kaula tradition"), is a Tantric tradition which developed from the Kapaalika tradition, domesticating the 'pollutional' elements of this tradition and making it accessible for married householders.
+Kaula preserves some of the distinctive features of the Kapaalika, characterised by distinctive rituals and symbolism connected with the worship of Shakti and Shiva that is associated with cremation-ground or charnel ground asceticism, found in Shaktism and Shaivism.

-Kaula preserves some of the distinctive features of the Kapaalika tradition, from which it is derived.
-It is subdivided into four subcategories of texts based on the goddesses Kuleshvari, Kubjikaa, Kali, and Tripurasundari respectively.
-The Trika texts are closely related to the Kuleśvarī texts and can be considered as a 'domesticised' part of the Kulamaarga.
-These subcategories emerged as cults with a wide range of practices—some with mild practices involving worship of Siva or Sadashiva as a householder deity while others involved worshiping ferocious goddesses with blood, alcohol and erotic offerings.
+Kaula developed into four main systems, known as the Four Transmissions, namely eastern (Trika), western (Kubjika), southern (Daksinamnaya) and northern (Mata and Krama).
 In later Hatha Yoga, the Kaula visualization of kundalini rising through a system of chakras is overlaid onto the earlier bindu-oriented system.

 Name

+The development of various schools of Shaivism from proto-Shiva and early worship of Rudra.

+Etymology

 The translation of the term kula in English is considered difficult and has raised some problems for researchers.
 The basic meaning is "family", "group" or "self-contained unit".
 This is explained by Gavin Flood as referring to the retinues of minor goddesses depicted in the schools' literature.

 Philosophically the term is said to represent a unifying connectedness, beneath the various objects, processes and living entities of this world, which may be identified with these goddesses as aspects of the supreme deity, in some regions the god Shiva, elsewhere a goddess.
 Another meaning sometimes given to the term kaula is that of a "group of people" engaged together in the practice of spiritual discipline.